JohnMulligan/dspace-django-api/Readme.md

 For this project, I'm re-using much of the code from voyages-api.

-Down the line, we might be able to do away with the Django middleman.

 ## Scraping DSpace

 For now, we're doing this outside of Django but I'd like to integrate it soon under advertisement/management/commands